Basil3304/DSA-210---Survivorship-Bias/README.md

   - Additional datasets from sectors such as **education and the finance market** to enrich the analysis and draw broader comparisons.
   - These may include **dropout rates, career trajectories, and financial performance metrics**.

-### **Qualitative Data**
-To add context, qualitative data such as **case studies, interviews, or reports** may be collected.
-Some key sources include:
-- **Personal Accounts of College Dropouts**:
-  - Narratives and case studies from students who struggled after dropping out.
-- **Startup Failure Reports**:
-  - Case studies and statistics on business failures vs. successful entrepreneurs.

 ---